borjaRivera/PDF-stego/README.md

 A Python tool to hide information inside different elements in a PDF.
 The tool has two options: ENCODE and DECODE.
 Available on Linux and Windows!

+The maximum size of the message that can be entered is 85 KB.

 ## Installation 🛠

 ```bash